Non-equilibrium cumulants within model A from crossover to first-order phase transition side: Summary and outlook

-As a critical approach, we have adopted a relatively simple setup for the modeling and the parameters.
-The dynamics of the cumulants that we have studied can provide reference information for the analysis of the experimental measurements, but are far from fitting the data.
-In order to quantitatively describe the experimental observed cumulants of net proton multiplicities, more sophisticated and realistic dynamical modeling are required from the theoretical side~\cite{Kapusta:2011gt,Akamatsu:2017rdu}.
-Besides, a number of effects play their role, including the subject of the proper equation of state~\cite{Monnai:2019hkn,Noronha-Hostler:2019ayj,Parotto:2018pwx}, of the unknown parameters of the Ising-to-QCD mapping~\cite{Mroczek:2020rpm}, of the critical transport coefficients~\cite{Karpenko:2015xea,Denicol:2015nhu,Bernhard:2019bmu,Martinez:2019bsn}, of the finite size, finite size scaling and global charge conservation in the vicinity of a CP~\cite{Sombun:2017bxi,Antoniou:2017vti,Vovchenko:2020gne,Poberezhnyuk:2020ayn,Tomasik:2021jfd}, of the non-critical baseline for the cumulants of net-proton number fluctuations~\cite{Braun-Munzinger:2020jbk}, and of the nonuniform temperature/chemical potential effects~\cite{Zheng:2021pia}.
-In addition, further connections between the criticality and the experimental observables have been established through theoretical efforts~\cite{Mukherjee:2016kyu,Sun:2017xrx,Sun:2018jhg,Wu:2018twy,Brewer:2018abr,Pratt:2019fbj}.
-New research into the deep learning technique~\cite{Pang:2016vdc,Huang:2018fzn,Jiang:2021gsw} is developed to help confirm the QCD phase transition signals in experiments, as well.
+In this paper, with a relatively simple setup for the modeling and the parameters, we present the dynamics of the cumulants, which serves as reference information for the analysis of the experimental measurements.
+For the explanation of the experimental data, a number of effects are playing their roles, including the subject of the proper equation of state~\cite{Monnai:2019hkn,Noronha-Hostler:2019ayj,Parotto:2018pwx}, of the unknown parameters of the Ising-to-QCD mapping~\cite{Mroczek:2020rpm}, of the critical transport coefficients~\cite{Karpenko:2015xea,Denicol:2015nhu,Bernhard:2019bmu,Martinez:2019bsn}, of the finite size, finite size scaling and global charge conservation in the vicinity of a CP~\cite{Sombun:2017bxi,Antoniou:2017vti,Vovchenko:2020gne,Poberezhnyuk:2020ayn,Tomasik:2021jfd}, of the non-critical baselines for the cumulants of net-proton number fluctuations~\cite{Braun-Munzinger:2020jbk}, of the nonuniform temperature/chemical potential effects~\cite{Zheng:2021pia}, and of the proper freezeout scheme in the critical region~\cite{Pradeep:2022mkf}.
+Besides, further connections between the criticality and the other experimental observable are being established through theoretical efforts~\cite{Mukherjee:2016kyu,Sun:2017xrx,Sun:2018jhg,Wu:2018twy,Brewer:2018abr,Pratt:2019fbj} and new technique such as the machine learning method~\cite{Pang:2016vdc,Huang:2018fzn,Jiang:2021gsw} is also being developed for the search of QCD phase transition signals as well.